ADGEfficiency/dsr-rl/PITCHME.md

 ### Motivation - optimize return directly

+Value function methods have a mismattch between the loss function (which measures vlaue function consistency) versus the loss of expected return

 When learning value functions our optimizer is working towards improving the predictive accuracy of the value function
 - our gradients point in the direction of predicting return